Removing a name from a car title is a bit different if a lienholder is also listed on the title. In this case, you have a few options.

 If the lienholder won’t agree to make a change, you won’t be allowed to remove the desired name from the title.

-Some states require signatures to be notarized when changing or removing names from a title.
-Check with your state DMV to be sure.
+Some states require signatures to be notarized (with a notary present) when changing or removing names from a title.
+Check with your state DMV about this step.

 Sometimes, the reason a name is being taken off a title impacts the process.